How to Greet Customers in Retail Stores

 I nodded, thanked her, and went on my hunt for Sudafed.

 Afterward, I walked into Nordstrom and couldn’t get greeted — not a word out of anyone — and I was there for 15 minutes.

 Regarding customer service techniques, what makes the difference between customers wanting to buy and leaving or wanting to browse and wanting to take something home?

 What are those first precious moments like for your customers?

-What are they noticing as they get their bearings and get focused on their shopping?
+What do they notice as they get their bearings and focus on shopping?

 If your store is like most, one thing those customers won’t notice is a helpful salesperson.

 They won’t notice because the customer is busy on their own trip.

 The customer is busy looking around, taking in the environment, the products, the prices, the store layout, and more.
 They’re trying to decide what to buy, if anything.
 The customer controls their shopping experience, and they easily overlook friendly and helpful salespeople.

 That’s why it’s so important for stores to take the initiative and greet customers with a warm, genuine welcome.
 This small gesture can make a big difference, showing customers that you are truly interested in their shopping experience and willing to help them.